What Is Trodelvy® (sacituzumab govitecan-hziy)?

 • Severe diarrhea

 These are not all the possible side effects of Trodelvy.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Trodelvy.
+Talk to your doctor about what to expect when taking Trodelvy.
+You also should call your doctor if you have any changes that concern you when taking Trodelvy.

 Other things to know